Skip to main content

 kilo config check

-The pre-release extension is the recommended channel.
 The CLI is installed separately.

-4. Choose your authentication path
+3. Choose your model provider path

-There are really two ways to migrate:
+There are two ways to migrate:

 Clean break Use Kilo Gateway, BYOK, or local models from day one.